whoknewdk/SpruceJS/README.md

 SpruceJS
 ========
 SpruceJS is a JavaScript module assembler for ASP.NET.
-It will assemble your source files, resolve dependencies, minify everything and generate corresponding source maps.
+It will assemble module your source files, resolve dependencies, minify the result and generate corresponding source maps.
+All in a single request.

+This allows you to structure your JavaScript using AMD/CommonJS style modules all served to the browser in a single request.

 Features
 ========
 * Module centric JavaScript development.
 * Automatic dependency resolution.
 * Debugging via source maps.
+* No build step.
+Edit-save-refresh!
 * Minification.
-* No build step.
-Just edit-save-refresh!
-* < 1 KB JavaScript library required.

 How it works
 =================
-You can explore the different ways of using SpruceJS by heading over to the [Getting started guide](https://github.com/whoknewdk/SpruceJS/wiki/Getting-started).
+You can explore the different ways of using SpruceJS by heading over to the [Documentation](https://github.com/whoknewdk/SpruceJS/wiki).
 Basically though, it works as below.

 **app.html**